-In this section, we'll review the purpose of a domain name.
-We'll also discuss the different reasons why you may want to register a domain name.
-Some of the most common practices in new domain registration are to «park» a domain, create a custom email address and for launching a website or blog.
+In this section, we’ll review the purpose of a domain name.
+We’ll also discuss the different reasons why you may want to register a domain name.
+Some of the most common practices in new domain registration are to «park» a domain, create a custom email address and for starting a blog or website.

 Examples: CocaCola.com and WellsFargo.com

 Other companies register uncommon terms as their domain name, as a seemingly random naming strategy.
 Their name might not have anything to do with their product, but it’s catchy and it sticks.

 Examples: Yahoo.com and Amazon.com

 A parked domain is a domain name that is registered but does not point to its own site.
 Sometimes people register domain names they want to use, but they’re not ready to build a website or sign up for hosting.

 Another use for a parked domain is to redirect visitors to a different site.